CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 | Tom           | Jones   | +447700000    |
 | Ali           | Smith   | +327700000    |

-Tom and Ali's details here are records in the database, where the information is stored in rows, and the properties of what we're storing is the columns.
+Tom and Ali's details here are records in the database.
+The properties are listed as columns and the values are in rows.
+Each row is a new record.

 If you've used tools such as Excel or Google sheets, you will have seen this sort of structure before.
 We'll take a closer look at these in the backlog exercises to do this sprint.